 All users can forward a subdomain of a domain they control to their LiveJournal, after a short setup process.

-.
+Please note that LiveJournal does not provide DNS services.
 You will need to obtain DNS services from your web hosting provider or your domain registrar.

 Setting Up Domain Forwarding